 Where to Go

-Stockholm should be on your itinerary: whatever point in the month you visit, there is a festival enlivening the capital, whether that's Stockholm Pride at the beginning of August or the Street Food Festival and Baltic Sea Festival at the end.
+Stockholm should be on your itinerary: whatever point in the month you visit, there's a festival enlivening the capital, whether that's Stockholm Pride at the beginning of August or the Street Food Festival and Baltic Sea Festival at the end.
 Also great for festivities this month are Gothenburg, for one of the summer's best music events, Way Out West, and Malmö, for the city's biggest annual festival.

 Gotland is another excellent place to head this month: not just for its beaches but also for the medieval festival enlivening historic Visby and, if you like mountain biking, the northeast community of Slite, where one of Sweden's best bike parks beckons.